-If you are believe you are being harassed at work:
+What should you do if you are being harassed at work?

-If you have been accused of harassment at work:
+What should you do if you have been accused of harassment at work?

 Sexual harassment in the workplace can lead to all other sorts of legal issues such as a constructive dismissal, wrongful dismissal, or even in extreme cases defamation.
 As such, while the above tips are important first steps for you to take if you are being harassed or have been accused of harassment, it is of the utmost importance that you speak with a lawyer to discuss the other legal issues that may be present in your case.